-This prospectus also relates to the offer and resale from time to time, upon the expiration of lock-up agreements, if applicable, by: (a) the selling stockholders named in this prospectus (including their permitted transferees, donees, pledgees and other successors-in-interest) (collectively, the "Selling Stockholders") of up to an aggregate of 9,848,762 shares of Common Stock, consisting of (i) 1,025,000 shares of Common Stock, issued in a private placement to the PIPE Investors (as defined below) pursuant to the terms of separate Subscription Agreements (as defined below) in connection with the Business Combination (as defined below), (ii) an aggregate of 1,145,218 shares of Common Stock issued as bonus shares to PIPE Investors or shareholders of the Company who entered into agreements with Lakeshore not to redeem their shares in connection with the extraordinary general meeting of shareholders of Lakeshore held on December 2, 2022 to approve the Business Combination (the "Extraordinary General Meeting"), (iii) an aggregate of 1,054,390 shares of Common Stock originally issued to RedOne Investment Limited (the "Sponsor") and its affiliates in connection with the initial public offering of Lakeshore, (iv) an aggregate of 613,917 shares of Common Stock issued at \$10.00 per share to Craig-Hallum Capital Group LLC ("CH") and Roth Capital Partners ("Roth") in satisfaction of fees payable upon Lakeshore's completion of its initial business combination as a commission pursuant to that certain Business Combination Marketing Agreement, dated June 10, 2021, by and between Lakeshore and CH, and in satisfaction of the placement agent fee payable in connection with the offering to PIPE Investors (as defined below), (v) 102,306 shares of Common Stock issued at \$10.00 per share to Gordon Pointe Capital, LLC in satisfaction of an advisory fee payable by ProSomnus Holdings, Inc. upon consummation of the Business Combination, (vi) an aggregate of 326,713 shares of Common Stock issued as commitment shares in connection with the Convertible Debt offering (as defined below) and (vii) 5,581,218 shares of Common Stock held by HealthpointCapital Partners II, LP, an affiliate of the Company, which it received as merger consideration in connection with the Business Combination; and (b) the selling warrant holders named in this prospectus (including their permitted transferees, donees, pledgees and other successors-in-interest) (collectively, the "Selling Warrantholders" and, together with the Selling Stockholders and including their permitted transferees, the "Selling Securityholders") of up to an aggregate of 2,411,848 Warrants, consisting of 496,941 Private Warrants and 1,914,907 Convertible Note Warrants.
+This prospectus also relates to the offer and resale from time to time, upon the expiration of lock-up agreements, if applicable, by: (a) the selling stockholders named in this prospectus (including their permitted transferees, donees, pledgees and other successors-in-interest) (collectively, the "Selling Stockholders") of up to an aggregate of 9,850,363 shares of Common Stock, consisting of (i) 1,025,000 shares of Common Stock, issued in a private placement to the PIPE Investors (as defined below) pursuant to the terms of separate Subscription Agreements (as defined below) in connection with the Business Combination (as defined below), for which the PIPE investors paid \$10.00 per share, and, including bonus shares received as described herein, paid an effective price between \$5.49 and \$7.14, (ii) an aggregate of 1,145,218 shares of Common Stock issued as bonus shares to PIPE Investors or shareholders of the Company who entered into agreements with Lakeshore not to redeem their shares in connection with the extraordinary general meeting of shareholders of Lakeshore held on December 2, 2022 to approve the Business Combination (the "Extraordinary General Meeting"), 574,035 of which shares were Founders Shares transferred from RedOne Investments Limited (the "Sponsor") (iii) an aggregate of 1,054,390 shares of Common Stock originally issued to the Sponsor and its affiliates in connection with the initial public offering of Lakeshore (the "Founders Shares"), for which the Sponsor paid approximately \$0.017 per share, (iv) an aggregate of 613,917 shares of Common Stock issued at \$10.00 per share to Craig-Hallum Capital Group LLC ("CH") and Roth Capital Partners ("Roth") in satisfaction of fees payable upon Lakeshore's completion of its initial business combination as a commission pursuant to that certain Business Combination Marketing Agreement, dated June 10, 2021, by and between Lakeshore and CH, and in satisfaction of the placement agent fee payable in connection with the offering to PIPE Investors (as defined below), (v) 102,306 shares of Common Stock issued at \$10.00 per share to Gordon Pointe Capital, LLC in satisfaction of an advisory fee payable by ProSomnus Holdings, Inc. upon consummation of the Business Combination, (vi) an aggregate of 326,713 shares of Common Stock issued as commitment shares in connection with the Convertible Note offering (vii) 1,552 shares of Common Stock and 49 shares of common stock issued to former shareholders of ProSomnus Holdings, Inc. valued at \$10.00 per share, due to administrative errors in recording the number of shares held by such shareholders prior to the Business Combination, and (viii) 5,581,218 shares of Common Stock held by funds affiliated with HealthpointCapital Partners II, LP ("HPC II"), an affiliate of the Company, which were received as merger consideration in connection with the Business Combination at a price of \$10.00 per share, and which are subject to lock-up restrictions set forth herein; and (b) the selling warrant holders named in this prospectus (including their permitted transferees, donees, pledgees and other successors-in-interest) (collectively, the "Selling Warrantholders" and, together with the Selling Stockholders and including their permitted transferees, the "Selling Securityholders") of up to an aggregate of 2,411,848 Warrants, consisting of 496,941 Private Warrants, which are a component of the private units the Sponsor acquired in connection with the initial public offering at \$10.00 per unit (each unit consisted of one ordinary share three-quarters of one warrant), and 1,914,907 Convertible Note Warrants.